 The notion of creativity is often framed by discourses on social or economical innovation or educational modernization.
 Creative industries are viewed as a solution for post-industrial societies.
 Creative citizens are seen as innovators who find social solutions to problems that classical politics and businesses cannot deliver, whether that is creating new jobs, lowering unemployment rates, or resolving political or social problems.
-Creativity may also be perceived as a key competency that helps individuals navigate a complex world by adopting new technologies and using them to tackle global developments in their social field - as a kind of tool for adaptability to respond with smart ideas to the modern world and pressing global issues, like climate change.
-These intentions often appear in a top-down format, for example as a demand or request: we need more creative citizens and employees.
+Many perceive creativity also as a key competency that helps individuals navigate a complex world by adopting new technologies and to cope with them.
+As a kind of tool for adaptability.
+These intentions often appear as a (top-down) demand or request: we need more creative citizens and employees.

-An alternative perspective on creativity is articulated by actors who emphasize creativity as an instrument to support individuals for developing their individual freedom and autonomy from the bottom up.
-In this context, creativity helps as many people as possible explore their capacity as creators.
+An alternative perspective on creativity emphasizes on creativity as an instrument to support individuals for developing their individual freedom and autonomy.
+In this view, creativity helps as many people as possible explore their capacity as creators.
 They wish to unleash creativity in humans by removing the barriers and limitations that society imposes on us.

 Facilitating creativity is a deliberate activity, and facilitators should be aware of how specifically they want to influence education.
 In this handbook, we would like to emphasize the facilitation of creativity as a process of empowerment.